Adopted: November 26, 2008

 Revised: June 23, 2010

-Each employee of the School District community has the right to interact in an environment that fosters positive growth and maximizes opportunities for success.
+Each employee of the North Vancouver School District community has the right to interact in an environment that fosters positive growth and maximizes opportunities for success.
 To contribute to this positive environment, each employee is responsible for acting in a manner which is conducive to promoting the safety, comfort, well-being and dignity of all.

 Each employee is personally responsible for following the legal, professional and ethical standards that apply to his or her job function.
 Employees should make decisions consistent with the spirit and letter of these principles.
 Supervisors have the responsibility to ensure this policy is followed.

-Relationships With Students
+Relationships with Students

 Employees are role models and need to exhibit the highest qualities of character, including honesty, integrity, trustworthiness and compassion.
 Employees must act in accordance with the privileged position of authority, trust and influence they hold with students.
 This policy supports and enhances professional codes of ethics applicable to employees.